J.D. Davis Player Props: Giants vs. Pirates

-On Saturday, J.D.
-Davis (batting .184 in his past 10 games) and the San Francisco Giants play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 7:05 PM ET.
+J.D.
+Davis -- .189 average over his past 10 games -- will be in action for the San Francisco Giants versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, on July 16 at 12:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Pirates